andycranston/mathpuz/README.md

 ## Instructions / rules

-Firstly enter a game number starting from 1 and click on the `Generate` button.
+Firstly enter a game number starting from 1 in the game number box and click on the `Generate puzzle` button.
 The puzzle will be displayed.
-You have to enter single digit numbers from 1 to 9 in each of the boxes.
+You have to enter single digit numbers from 1 to 9 in each of the boxes in the puzzle grid.
 To help get you started one of the numbers has already been filled in for you.

-Each of the single digit numbers is used only once.
+Each of the single digit numbers should be used only once.

 When the puzzle is correctly completed each row and column calculation should match the number in the box to the right of the row or the bottom